built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace-via-api/README.md

 ```
 These are settings you can experiment with (e.g. if you already have your own CDS for apps you can update the url and restart the Workspace Platform).

-The search provider will read the fdc3 directory rest endpoint and map it to an array of SearchResult objects.
+The search provider will ask the [apps.ts](client/src/apps.ts) file for a list of applications and it will read the apps directory rest endpoint and return it.
+The search provider then maps the apps to an array of SearchResult objects.

 When a user selects a result in OpenFin Home, it is returned to the search provider and the search provider uses [launch.ts](client/src/launch.ts) to launch the result.